mdx-workshop/mdx-submissions21/paper.md

  - name: Seokyeong university
    index: 4

-date: 10 August 2021
+date: 26 Octover 2021
 bibliography: paper.bib
-arxiv-doi: 10.21105/joss.01667
+arxiv-doi:
 ---

 # Summary

-This paper presents KUIELAB-MDX-Net, a source separation model based on deep learning.
+Recently, many methods based on deep learning have been proposed for music source separation.
+Some state-of-the-art methods have shown that stacking many layers with many skip connections improve the SDR performance.
+Although a deep and complex architecture usually shows outstanding performance, it might be impractical because it consumes numerous computing resources and time for training and evaluation.
+This paper presents KUIELAB-MDX-Net, a source separation model.
+We empirically find a model with a good balance of the performance and the required resource.
-KUIELab-MDX-Net took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge.
+It took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
+This paper also summarizes experimental results on another benchmark, MusDB18.

 # Introduction